 The three leads believed the Blair Witch was a real legend during filming, though, of course, they knew the film was going to be fake.
 Only after the film's release did they discover that the entire mythology was made up by the film's creators.

-The actors were given no more than a 35-page outline of the mythology behind the plot before shooting began.
-All lines were improvised and nearly all the events in the film were unknown to the three actors beforehand, and were often on-camera surprises to them all.
+The actors were given no more than a 35-page outline of the mythology behind the plot, before shooting began.
+All lines were improvised and nearly all the events in the film were unknown to the three actors beforehand, and they were often on-camera surprises to them all.